 and don’t simply overwrite the existing values, or you will have problems.
 If you are trying to add directories relating to centrally-installed software, please note that there is probably a module available which can be loaded to adjust the environment correctly.

-Users who are returning to CSD3 after working on Darwin or Wilkes1 should check their
+Users who are returning to CSD3 after a few years should check their

 ~/.bashrc files and if necessary DELETE any pre-existing lines such as these: